 This division's sales and profits are subject to general business risks due to the length in time it takes to process project orders, the revisions to the specifications that are often necessary while already processing the orders, the infrequency of the orders received, and the price and competitive pressures.
 Other risks associated with these projects include inaccurate prediction of the actual costs as well as penalties for late deliveries.
 The division therefore uses appropriate risk checklists for individual orders in order to assess the associated legal, economic and technological risks prior to preparing a quotation or accepting a contract.
-One of the components of project execution is to monitor and track solvency risks and mitigate them using a strict project and receivables management process.
+One of the components of project execution, for example, is to monitor and track solvency risks and mitigate them using a strict project and receivables management process.
 Other risks are continuously monitored and if necessary accounted for by way of accruals or write-downs.
 Opportunities associated with the project business arise mainly when parts can be purchased at a lower cost than originally estimated and by invoicing the customer for any change orders received over the course of the project.
-There were capacity bottlenecks and delays with numerous projects in Europe in 2017, which resulted in considerable additional costs.
+There were capacity bottlenecks and delays with several projects in Europe in 2018, which resulted in considerable additional costs.
 Significantly more external resources had to be obtained than planned to address the bottlenecks and make up for the delays.
-Services in the robot programming sector, in particular, are currently hard to come by on the European market and are subject to considerably higher prices.
-These effects have been taken into account in the amended project calculation and are already included in earnings for 2017 through provisions for impending losses.
+These effects have been taken into account in the amended project calculation and are already included in earnings for 2018 through provisions for impending losses.

-Major automakers throughout the world are currently expanding their global manufacturing capacities with a high level of dynamism.
-KUKA increasingly works together with internal partners, with several of the division's regional subsidiaries collaborating on a customer project.
+Automation requirements in the expansion of global production capacities of the major automobile manufacturers, particularly in the field of electromobility, are currently highly dynamic.
+KUKA is increasingly working together with internal partners, with several of the division's regional subsidiaries collaborating on a customer project.
 In these situations, there are risks involved in information exchange, the value-added process and project management across various IT systems.
 There are also organizational risks associated with extraordinarily rapid and strong growth in business volume, particularly in emerging markets.
 KUKA mitigates these risks by harmonizing its global IT systems and deploying experienced internal and contract employees when establishing and expanding the local organizations.